-IFRS 2, Share-based Payment ("IFRS 2")
+Share-based Payment ("IFRS 2")

-The IASB issued amendments to IFRS 2, Share-based Payment, that address three main areas: the effects of vesting conditions on the measurement of a cash-settled share-based payment transaction; the classification of a share-based payment transaction with net settlement features for withholding tax obligations; and accounting where a modification to the terms and conditions of a share-based payment transaction changes its classification from cash settled to equity settled.
+The IASB issued amendments to IFRS 2, that address three main areas: the effects of vesting conditions on the measurement of a cash-settled share-based payment transaction; the classification of a share-based payment transaction with net settlement features for withholding tax obligations; and accounting where a modification to the terms and conditions of a share-based payment transaction from cash-settled to equity-settled.
 Killam adopted the amendments on January 1, 2018.
-As Killam's policies and practices are in line with the amendments, the adoption of the new standard did not have any impact on Killam's financial statements.
+As Killam's policies and practices are in line with the amendments, the adoption of the new standard did not have any impact on Killam's condensed consolidated interim financial statements.

-IAS 40, Investment Property (IAS 40)
+Investment Property ("IAS 40")

-The IASB issued an amendment to IAS 40, Investment Property, that clarify when an entity should transfer property, including property under construction or development into, or out of investment property.
-The amendments state that a change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
+The IASB issued an amendment to IAS 40, Investment Property, that clarifies when an entity should transfer property, including property under construction or development, into or out of investment property.
+The amendment states that a change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
 A change in management's intentions for the use of a property does not provide evidence of a change in use.
 Killam adopted the amendment on January 1, 2018.
-Killam's current policy and practice is in line with the clarification issues, these amendments therefore did not have any impact on Killam's financial statements.
+Killam's current policy and practice is in line with the clarification issues, the amendment therefore did not have any impact on Killam's condensed consolidated interim financial statements.